About Trauma ScreenTIME

 Learn about the staff, content experts, partners, and funders of the Trauma ScreenTIME initiative.

-In 2020, CHDI launched the Trauma ScreenTIME (Screen, Triage, Inform, Mitigate, Engage) initiative to improve child trauma screening across child-serving systems.
+In 2020, the Child Health and Development Institute (CHDI) launched the Trauma ScreenTIME (Screen, Triage, Inform, Mitigate, Engage) initiative to improve child trauma screening across child-serving systems.
 Trauma ScreenTIME is part of the National Child Traumatic Stress Network (NCTSN) and is funded through a five year, $3 million federal Substance Abuse and Mental Health Services Administration (SAMHSA) Category II grant.

 Trauma ScreenTIME is developed and managed by CHDI staff with support from nationally recognized content experts and a Connecticut-based advisory board comprised of state agencies, families, and family advocacy groups: